voho/jhttpmock/README.md

 * minimal dependencies, small footprint
 * supports multiple concurrent instances

+On the contrary, there is no complex response modelling.
+Why not?
+I think the test cases should be as simple as possible and it should not be necessary to implement any complex logic.

 ## Quick Example

 The example is using JHttpMock as a JUnit rule.